-We know from previous studies that eating more processed meat is associated with a higher risk of developing bowel cancer.
-Plus, these foods may be linked to cancers in other parts of the body, such as the stomach, oesophagus and lung.
-This new study focused on the hormone-related cancers of the breast, ovary, endometrium and prostate.
+In addition, these foods may be linked to cancers in other parts of the body, such as the stomach, oesophagus and lung.

 What are processed meats?

-Processed meats are meat products that have been treated or modified to improve the shelf-life, colour or flavour of the product.
+Processed meats have undergone some kind of processing to improve the product's shelf-life, colour or flavour.
 Processing methods could involve curing, smoking or salting.
 Simple mincing or grinding of meat does not make this a processed food unless the meat then undergoes further treatment.

 Some examples of processed meats: